imraf/ollama-webui-llm/README.md

 ### API Key Authentication

-The application supports API key authentication to protect access to the chat interface:
+The application supports **optional** API key authentication to protect access.
+If you don't set an `API_KEY`, the app runs fully open (backward compatible).
+On startup the frontend first calls the public endpoint `/api/v1/auth-required` to determine whether it should prompt for a key.

-1. **Set an API key** by setting the `API_KEY` environment variable when starting the server:
+1. **Set an API key (optional)** by providing the `API_KEY` environment variable when starting the server:
    ```bash
    API_KEY=your-secret-key python server.py
    ```

-2. **Access the web interface** - When you visit the application, you'll be prompted to enter the API key.
+2. **Startup detection** - The client calls `/api/v1/auth-required`:
+  - Returns `{ "auth_required": true }` → login form displayed.
+  - Returns `{ "auth_required": false }` → interface loads immediately.

-3. **API key storage** - The API key is stored in your browser's localStorage and automatically sent with all API requests.
+3. **API key storage** - The key is stored in browser localStorage (`llm-api-key`) and automatically added as `X-API-Key` for protected endpoints.

-4. **No API key** - If `API_KEY` is not set, the application works without authentication (backward compatible).
+4. **No API key scenario** - If `API_KEY` is not set, `/api/v1/auth-required` returns `false` and the app skips the login form entirely.
+5. **Failure fallback** - If the detection request fails (e.g. network hiccup), the client conservatively assumes auth is required and shows the login form.
+6. **Session expiration** - A 401 response from any protected endpoint clears the stored key and re-prompts.

 ---